psaravanan/rails-rail-in/README.md

 # Rails::Rail::In

-rails-rail-in is used to find the Indian Railways Info like Trains List, Stations List, Routes, Fare, PNR Status, Seat Availability and more.
+rails-rail-in is to find an Indian Railways Info like Train Lists, Station Lists, Routes, Fare, PNR Status, Seat Availabilities and more.

 ## Installation